ganesansays/learningintuition.github.io/DiscriminantAnalysis.md

 ![alt text](https://learningintution.github.io/image/ZScoreDensity.png)

 The following table shows the distance between the means.
-We can see that the mean distance for the zscore is 2.9904 which is significantly higger than the other two mean score.
+We can see that the mean distance for the zscore is 2.9904 which is significantly higger than the other two mean distance of 0.96 and 1.72 respectively.

 |Independent Variable|Scaled mean of Non Subscribers|Scaled mean of Subscribers|Scaled Mean Distance|Overlaping Area %|
 |---|---:|---:|---:|---:|